-You will consider the fundamental determinants of national income, employment, price level and the foreign balance in the short- and long run within a framework of active learning of economic theory and modelling.
-By the module’s end, you should have become familiar with a range of macroeconomic issues, including topics as varied as data sources, theories of consumption and investment, government finances, the Phillips curve, and international markets.
+You will consider the fundamental determinants of Gross Domestic Product, unemployment and inflation and look at how these variables interact in the short-run.
+By the module’s end, you should have become familiar with a range of macroeconomic issues, including topics as varied as data sources, theories of consumption and investment, government finances, the Phillips curve, and monetary rules.
 You will be able to use the correct terminology and measurement practices of macroeconomics.
 There will be opportunities to apply your learning by devising simple structural models, including definitions, assumptions and the behavioural characteristics of key agents, using both mathematical and graphical techniques.

 On this module, you will gain a thorough grounding in the basic principles of microeconomics and study several applications of theory, with the aim of being able to demonstrate your knowledge of major topics, including supply and demand, consumer theory and behavioural economics, competition, profit maximisation and cost minimisation, oligopoly and collusion, and the work of the major theorists Bertrand, Cournot and Stackelberg, including game theory.
 You will learn to use appropriate terminology in a wide range of more advanced topics relevant to microeconomics, such as Nash equilibria, asymmetric information and moral hazard.

 This module combines three modules together; Mathematical Techniques, Statistical Techniques and Computer and Data Analysis.
 You will cover topics ranging from algebra and calculus to distributions and hypothesis testing.
 By the end, you will have acquired the skills to understand economic data and have the ability to use a statistical package to analyse data.